Inside: The hum of a happy hive reminds me of how bees can help us connect to our environment.

-I realized then that he was asking about the hum coming from that very busy hive.
-In the past I have compared the sound to a refrigerator and to the purr of a cat.
+I then realized he was asking about the hum coming from that very busy hive.
+It always reminds me of the thrum of a refrigerator or the purr of a cat.
 But here was a non-beekeeper comparing it to an electric fan.
 Fair enough.

 “What are they doing?” he queried.
 “I thought bees would be quiet at night, sleeping or something.”

-My husband explained how the bees must cool the hive and how they must remove most of the water from the nectar to make honey.
-He explained that they accomplish these tasks by setting up air currents with their wings, and how the collective sound of thousands of wings make the noise that sounds like an electric fan.
+My husband explained how the bees cool the hive and why they must remove water from the nectar.
+He explained how the bees set up air currents with their wings, and how the collective work of thousands sounds like a well-oiled machine.

-It also occurred to me that the fireworks—which I had been torching only 40 feet from the hive—probably agitated the bees as well, adding to the commotion within the hive.
+It also occurred to me that the fireworks—which I had been torching only 40 feet from the hive—probably agitated the bees as well, adding to the commotion within.

 This discussion of hive sounds reminded me that beekeeping engages all the senses, not just some.
 We see them, hear them, and smell them.
 We enjoy the taste of their honey and recoil from the burn of their stings.
 Very few activities engage us as completely—and as viscerally—as beekeeping.